Tips if you have a dry mouth

 - Suck sweets or mints, or chew sugar-free chewing gum to increase saliva.

-- Make your food moist with sauces, gravy, custard or cream.
+- Have food with sauces, gravy, custard or cream.

 - Keep your mouth clean.
 Brushing your teeth before and after meals might help.

 - Use mouthwash regularly.
-If you have a sore mouth, ask your nurse or dietitian which is the best mouthwash to use.
+If your mouth is sore, ask your dietitian which one to use.

 - Avoid alcohol, caffeine and smoking.